elix22/Urho3DPhysX/README.md

 Currently there's no script for automatic linking, so PhysX must be linked manually:

 1. Add include directories: "(PhysX SDK root)\physx\include" and "(PhysX SDK root)\pxshared\include";
-2. Link libraries: PhysX; PhysXCommon; PhysXCooking; PhysXFoundation; PhysXExtensions and copy proper .dll files (for both release and debug) to the executable directory;
+2. Link libraries: PhysX; PhysXCommon; PhysXCooking; PhysXFoundation; PhysXExtensions; PhysXPvdSDK_staticDEBUG_64.lib (not needed in release) and copy proper .dll files (for both release and debug) to the executable directory;
 3. To be able to use GPU acceleration copy also "PhysXGpu_64.dll" and "PhysXDevice64.dll"

 ### Using Addon